Bonifatius/bonifatius.github.io/_posts/2015-09-03-hurray-catholic.markdown

 title_image: san-ignazio_1200.jpg
 author: philipp
 ---
 **Do not be an upbeat Christian.
-Also beware of being to faithful to0 Catholic teachings.
+Also beware of being to faithful to Catholic teachings.
 State of the art technology and methods are nothing for you.
 You are just putting on a show anyway.
-You don’t care about the poor and only minister to the filth rich …. wait! there is already an [article](http://hinsehen.net/2015/09/01/die-falsche-mission-wie-mit-hollywood-methoden-menschen-zum-glauben-verfuehrt-werden-sollen/) like this?
+You don’t care about the poor and only minister to the filth rich … wait! there is already an [article](http://hinsehen.net/2015/09/01/die-falsche-mission-wie-mit-hollywood-methoden-menschen-zum-glauben-verfuehrt-werden-sollen/) like this?
 Sorry, my bad.
 This one will sing to a different tune.**

 <iframe width="800" height="450" src="https://www.youtube.com/embed/oqmTM-mNBL0" frameborder="0" allowfullscreen></iframe>